SAP-archive/cloud-hdi-zdm-reference-app/README.md

 # Cloud HDI ZDM Reference Application [![Build Status](https://travis-ci.org/SAP/cloud-hdi-zdm-reference-app.svg?branch=master)](https://travis-ci.org/SAP/cloud-hdi-zdm-reference-app)

 # Description
 Cloud HDI (HANA Deployment Infrastructure) ZDM (Zero-Downtime Maintenance) Reference Application, or `cloud-hdi-zdm-ref-app`, demonstrates how to develop Multi-Target Applications with HDI content, which support zero-downtime updates.
 It is based on the [Muti-Target Application (MTA)](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) model and follows the [Zero-Downtime Maintenance (ZDM) Adoption Guideline](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e62731aa735340bfb0c4b7c71b4bf5e7.html) in order to support zero-downtime updates.
-The update is done by following [Blue-Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) process.
+The update is done by following the [Blue-Green Deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html) process.

 ## Blue-green deployment
 This repository contains two versions of the reference application: [blue](./cloud-hdi-zdm-ref-app.blue) and [green](./cloud-hdi-zdm-ref-app.green).
 The green version contains changes on top of the blue version.
 The blue and green versions of the reference application are [Muti-Target Applications (MTAs)](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html).
 Zero-downtime update is demonstrated by updating the blue version of the application to the green version, following the [blue-green deployment process of MTAs](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/764308c52e68488dac848bae93e9137b.html).
 The blue-green deployment of MTAs is supported on [SAP Cloud Platform Cloud Foundry (SAP CP CF)](https://cloudplatform.sap.com/enterprise-paas/cloudfoundry.html) and [SAP XS Advanced (XSA)](https://help.sap.com/viewer/4505d0bdaf4948449b7f7379d24d0f0d/2.0.00/en-US/df19a03dc07e4ba19db4e0006c1da429.html) environments.
-Both environments are following the [Cloud Foundry concepts](https://docs.cloudfoundry.org/concepts/overview.html), so the user and development experience is identical.
+Both environments are following the [Cloud Foundry concepts](https://docs.cloudfoundry.org/concepts/overview.html), so the user and development experience is identical. **Note, however, that zero-downtime maintanance of HDI content is only supported on XSA.**

 The blue and green versions of the reference application are build independently by the [MTA Archive Builder](https://help.sap.com/viewer/58746c584026430a890170ac4d87d03b/Cloud/en-US/ba7dd5a47b7a4858a652d15f9673c28d.html).
 The result from the build of each version of the application is MTA archive (.mtar) file.
 The build results are located at:
 1. [cloud-hdi-zdm-ref-app.blue/mta-jee](./cloud-hdi-zdm-ref-app.blue/mta-jee).
 Blue version of MTA archive (.mtar) file.